mabruzzo/pairstat/docs/source/Contributing.rst

    Because it's confusing, it's worth emphasizing that there are essentially 3 distinct entities named "pre-commit":

    1. the `pre-commit <https://pre-commit.com/>`__ software.
-      pyvsf contributors **only** need to know about this if they want to apply the enforcement tools locally.
+      pairstat contributors **only** need to know about this if they want to apply the enforcement tools locally.

    2. the `pre-commit.ci <https://pre-commit.ci/>`__ continuous integration service.
       This is named because the service simply executes the pre-commit software.
-      Just about all pyvsf contributors will encounter this at one time or another.
+      Just about all pairstat contributors will encounter this at one time or another.

    3. the "pre-commit" `git hook <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks>__`.
       This is one of multiple different "hooks" offered by git.